 Dell has upgraded its Inspiron One all-in-one desktop PC, ditiching the old model's Pentium P6100 processor for shiny new second-generation Core i Sandy Bridge chippery.

-iOS App of the Week Well it’s about time.
+iOS App of the WeekiOS App of the Week Well it’s about time.
 LoveFilm may be the UK’s main disc rental and video-on-demand service, but it’s taken it a disappointing amount of time to get its act together as far as iOS is concerned.

 US President Barack Obama has joined the outpouring of tributes to former Apple CEO Steve Jobs, who died last night.